 A native of Chattanooga and graduate of Boyd-Buchanan School, Jason Robertson was a varsity soccer player at Lipscomb University in Nashville, graduating Magna Cum Laude, with a degree in Chemistry.

 He attended Quillen College of Medicine at East Tennessee State University, where he received his MD, followed by a residency and a chief residency with the University of Tennessee Family Physicians at Erlanger Hospital in Chattanooga.

 Dr. Robertson enjoys golf, family and church activities.
-He, his wife and their four children make their home in Ooltewah.
+He, his wife and their five children and dog make their home in Ooltewah.